-drop out rate was very high for children affected and infected with HIV/AIDS especially from rate institutions due to transfers to cheaper ECD centers.
-From the data it clearly shows that cted and affected by HIV/AIDS.
-Performance can also show that these children suffer from other red ailments e.g. social psychological, and financial.
-The owners of private school should help parents and children of HIV/AIDS by reducing the fees.
-The govt should help the parents and the dren affected with HIV/AIDS by providing free education in ECD centers and providing food ugh well planned program.
+The rate of enrolment was low for children affected and infected with HIV/AIDS especially from private institutions due to transfer to cheaper ECD centers.
+This can be due to financial constraints of guardians and parents.
+In public school, the low enrolment was also noted due to high motarity rate and low birth rate.

+Infected and affected by HIV/AIDS.
+Enrolment could also show that these children faced other related problems e.g social psychological and financial.
+The owners of private schools should help the parents and child with HIV/AIDS by reducing the fees.
+The government should help the parents and the children with HIV/AIDS by providing free education in ECD centers and provide free medical services and food through well planned program.